qinpingqp/fence_sim/README.md

 N.B.
 * In the host side, the path to the VBoxManage utilit is hardcoded in fence_daemon.py
-* In the client side, the host IP is hardcoded in fence_req.py
+* In the host side ,the virtual machine name is hardcoded in fence_daemon.py